-It was laid before Parliament on 18 May 2021 and issued on 14 September 2021, under section 125 of the DPA 2018.
-It comes into force on 5 October 2021.
+It was laid before Parliament on [date] and issued on [date], under section 125 of the DPA 2018.
+It comes into force on [date].

 The code contains practical guidance on how to share data fairly and lawfully, and how to meet your accountability obligations.
 It does not impose any additional barriers to data sharing, but will help you comply with your legal obligations under the UK GDPR and the DPA 2018.